Haivision/srt/docs/Developers.md

 ### 1. Logging functional areas

-The logging system has functional areas (FA) that allow a developer to selectively turn on only specific types of logs.
-The logging instruction in the SRT code looks typically like this:
+In addition to levels (Debug, Note, Warn, Error, Fatal) the logging system has functional areas (FA) that allow a developer to selectively turn on only specific types of logs.
+For example, in this logging instruction:

 ```
 LOGC(cclog.Note, log << "This is a note");
 ```

-where:
 * `LOGC` is the macro, which allows for file and line information pass-through
 * `cclog` is the logger variable named after the FA, here "cc" means Congestion Control
 * `Note` is the log level
 * The expression after the comma is the log text composition expression

-The FA system allows a developer to allow or disallow all logs assigned to particular functional area to be printed.
-This  allows the developer to turn on selectively only some smaller areas so that the logging doesn't overflow the performance and change the behavior when testing, in case when heavy debug logging is turned on.
+The FA system allows a developer to enable or disable printing all logs assigned to particular functional area.
+This allows the developer to selectively turn on only specific areas.
+This is useful during testing to help minimize the impact of logging on performance or behavior.

 To add a name designating a new functional area to be used in the logs, modify the `generate-logging-defs.tcl` script.
 A list of loggers is contained in the